seapagan/fastapi-template/README.md

   when new users register.
 The content is set by a template (currently a basic placeholder).
 This email has a link for the user to confirm their email address - until this is done, the user cannot user the API.
+- Docker and Compose file set up to develop and test this API using Docker

 The template **Requires Python 3.8.1+**